pingcap/docs/tiflash/use-tiflash.md

 ## Create TiFlash replicas for databases

-Similar with creating TiFlash replicas for tables, you can send a DDL statement to TiDB through a MySQL client to create a TiFlash replica for all tables in a specific database:
+Similar to creating TiFlash replicas for tables, you can send a SQL statement to TiDB through a MySQL client to create a TiFlash replica for all tables in a specific database:

 {{< copyable "sql" >}}